gemini-testing/html-reporter/README.md

 # html-reporter

-Plugin for [gemini](https://github.com/gemini-testing/gemini) and [hermione](https://github.com/gemini-testing/hermione) which is intended to aggregate the results of tests running into html report.
+Plugin for [hermione](https://github.com/gemini-testing/hermione) which is intended to aggregate the results of tests running into html report.

-You can read more about gemini plugins [here](https://github.com/gemini-testing/gemini/blob/master/doc/plugins.md) and about hermione plugins [here](https://github.com/gemini-testing/hermione#plugins).
+You can read more about hermione plugins [here](https://github.com/gemini-testing/hermione#plugins).

 ## Installation